 Pam Saulsby is an Emmy-award winning journalist, keynote speaker, recording artist, with hands-on community involvement.

-She has enjoyed a distinguished 32-year career as a television journalist, and for 20 years was one of Raleigh’s most well-known and trusted local news anchors.
+She enjoys a distinguished 32-year career as a television journalist, and for 20 years was one of Raleigh’s most well-known and trusted local news anchors.

 Pam’s career began in 1980 in West Palm Beach, Florida at WPTV-TV.
 She worked as a general assignment reporter.
 In 1981, she moved to Miami where she spent 10 years as a reporter and news anchor.